 We use a combination of fixed and variable pricing to recover distribution costs.
 The advantages to using both fixed and variable charges are explained at Table 6: The fixed variable cost recovery ratio on page 21.
-Overall we find that for consumers who do not have TOU metering, a ratio of around 50% fixed to 50% variable cost recovery, creates the most efficient outcomes, as LRMC based costs form around 50% of distribution required revenue.
-Economic theory suggests that non-LRMC based costs should be recovered through a fixed charge.
+Overall we find that for consumers who do not have TOU metering, a ratio of approximately 50% fixed to 50% variable cost recovery, creates the most efficient outcomes, as long-run margin costs based costs form around 50% of distribution required revenue.
+Economic theory suggests that non-long run margin cost based costs should be recovered through a fixed charge.

-When consumers do have TOU metering, we recover approximately 60% of charges through a demand charge, and the remainder through fixed and variable charges.
-We are presently investigating whether we should reduce the variable component and increase the demand charge over time, as part of a broader investigation into future pricing.
+When consumers do have time of use metering, we recover approximately 60% of charges through a demand charge and the remainder through fixed and variable charges.